 - Input Ch 1 assign Input Channel 1 to the desired output bus or tie to Channel 2.
-Set the input level using the slider control or by entering a number in the pop-up window and press the Enter key. - Input Ch 2 assign Input Channel 2 to the desired output bus or tie to Channel 1.
-Set the input level using the slider control or by entering a number in the pop-up window and press the Enter key. - Input Ch 3 assign Input Channel 3 to the desired output bus or tie to Channel 4.
-Set the input level using the slider control or by entering a number in the pop-up window and press the Enter key. - Input Ch 4 assign Input Channel 4 to the desired output bus or tie to Channel 3.
-Set the input level using the slider control or by entering a number in the pop-up window and press the Enter key.
+Set the input level using the slider control or by entering a number in the pop-up keypad and pressing the Enter key. - Input Ch 2 assign Input Channel 2 to the desired output bus or tie to Channel 1.
+Set the input level using the slider control or by entering a number in the pop-up keypad and pressing the Enter key. - Input Ch 3 assign Input Channel 3 to the desired output bus or tie to Channel 4.
+Set the input level using the slider control or by entering a number in the pop-up keypad and pressing the Enter key. - Input Ch 4 assign Input Channel 4 to the desired output bus or tie to Channel 3.
+Set the input level using the slider control or by entering a number in the pop-up keypad and pressing the Enter key.